nsrau/azure-docs.it-it/articles/azure-stack/user/azure-stack-key-vault-sample-app.md

 $applicationName     = 'myApp'
 $location            = 'local'

 # Password for the application.
-If not specified, this script will generate a random password during app creation.
+If not specified, this script generates a random password during app creation.
 $applicationPassword = ''

 # Function to generate a random password for the application.